 The Consultant Program primarily evaluates academic achievement and provides instructional and/or behavioral support to students functioning in the general and education classroom.
-The consultants' knowledge related to student learning and support strategies promote student success and can serve as an excellent resource for both general and special education teachers, other support staff, parents, and building administrators.
 Consultant services provide collaborative consultation between the special education teacher and the general education teacher, which focuses on adjusting the learning environment and/or modifying and adapting instructional techniques and methods to meet the individual needs of the students in the general education classroom.
-Agreed upon strategies are delivered by the special education teacher and/or the regular education teacher.